Flowm/polverine/POLVERINE_FULL_BLE_DEMO/README.md

 ### An easy to use Solution

-You can use Serial Bluetooth Terminal app in Android and iOS with custom BLE serial profile to receive the data.
+You can use [Serial Bluetooth Terminal](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal) app in Android and iOS with a custom BLE serial profile to receive the data.

-Data is published using BLE serial emulation in topics that include the device's unique SENSORID (specifically, the last six characters of its MAC address).
+The data is transmitted using BLE serial emulation in two messages.
+Each message includes a topic field (indicating the sensor name) and a data field (containing the device’s unique SENSORID, which is the last six characters of its MAC address).

-1) polverine/_SENSORID_/bmv080
-2) polverine/_SENSORID_/bme690

-The message contains the data in JSON format:
+The messages are formatted in JSON, for example:

 1) bmv080 message